This summer, a large harmful algae bloom that grew to cover vast portions of San Francisco Bay caused alarming fish kills across the region.

 But there is a solution: San Francisco and other Bay Area water utilities can do a better job of removing pollutants before they discharge wastewater into the Bay by committing to and investing in wastewater recycling.
 In a win-win for people and the environment, this approach can also help San Francisco to reduce its overall water consumption, so it is less reliant on its main water source, the Tuolumne River.

-Every gallon of recycled water means more water can remain in our rivers, flushing out pollutants and harmful microorganisms and supporting salmon and other fish populations.
+Every gallon of wastewater that’s recycled can increase the fresh water that remains in our rivers to protect fish, wildlife, and water quality.
 And unlike traditional wastewater management methods, recycling requires removing all potential pollutants from the water before its reuse – the nutrients can then be disposed of responsibly.

 Instead, the city is pursuing multiple expensive and misguided lawsuits so that it can continue to rely, almost exclusively, on the Tuolumne River—one of the state’s most overtapped rivers—for the next several decades.
 San Francisco and large agribusiness water districts divert four out of every five gallons of water that flow in the Tuolumne River during a typical year, and the fraction diverted is higher in drought years.